Category: Germany

 • Remembering Linn Maxwell Keller

-Linn Maxwell Keller was indeed an embodiment of Saint Hildegard in both spirit and talent, truly worthy of being her own version of a patron saint of creativity
+Linn Maxwell Keller was an embodiment of Saint Hildegard in both spirit and talent — truly worthy of being her own version of a patron saint of creativity.
+She didn’t just perform Hildegard’s music.
+She inhabited it.
+And in doing so, she gave contemporary audiences a direct, living connection to a voice that had been silent for eight centuries.

-Linn Maxwell Keller during her interview for The Unruly Mystic at her summer home in Jackson Hole
+Linn Maxwell Keller — interview for The Unruly Mystic at her summer home in Jackson Hole

-Linn is deeply missed by all of us who knew her–family, friends, fans, and the communities she supported.
+Linn is deeply missed by all of us who knew her — family, friends, fans, and the communities she supported and sustained.

-Her work lives online with the interviews and selected scenes from her film, Hildegard of Bingen and the Living Light.
-You can see more about this amazing woman in The Unruly Mystic: Saint Hildegard.
+Her work lives on through interviews and selected scenes from her film at hildegardofbingen.net.
+You can also see more of this remarkable woman in The Unruly Mystic: Saint Hildegard, where her presence is one of the film’s most memorable gifts.

-*Thank you to Dr. Beverly Kienzle for this memory.
+With thanks to Dr. Beverly Kienzle for this remembrance.

 • Nature view of Ecological Prophets John Muir and Saint Hildegard of Bingen